 Combs to Chapel en-le-frith

-The scenic walk from Combs to Chapel en-le-frith is a great way to kick off your walking holiday.
+The scenic walk from Combs to Chapel en-le-frith is a great way to kick off your walking holiday in the Peak District.
 You can reach the beginning of the walk by heading from our campsite directly to The Combs Reservoir Car Park which is only a short distance away.

 The walk covers 3.5 miles and follows the banks of the reservoir, you will need to venture across a series of fields before you end up in the village of Combs.
 Once in Combs, you will pass the Beehive Inn (we’ll leave it up to you to decide whether to pop in for a pint).